ITS-NAYAN/machine-learning-mini-projects/README.md

 # ML Mini Projects

-A collection of small, focused machine learning classification projects built using industry-standard pipelines and best practices.
+A collection of small, focused machine learning projects built using industry-standard pipelines and best practices.
 Each project demonstrates end-to-end model development, evaluation, and inference on real-world datasets.

 ## Rock vs Mine Classification